yishunlu-222/AnACor_public/README.md

 # AnACor

-**AnACor** is an accelerated absorption correction by tomographic reconstruction software written in Python and C. It's currently built at I23 beamline of Diamond Light Souce
+**AnACor** is an accelerated absorption correction software for crystallography by written in Python, C and Cuda.
+It's currently built at I23 beamline of Diamond Light Souce

 ## Installation